social proof for authors

 “Social proof” is marketer-speak for public evidence that people won’t be wasting their money if they buy your book.

-Because there are now so many opportunities for readers to provide public feedback, this kind of social proof has become important.
+Reader reviews are the most important kind of social proof for authors.
+Still, because there are now so many opportunities for readers to provide public feedback, social proof in general has become super important.

-For example, I loved my friend Laura Laing’s book, Math for Writers: Tell a Better Story, Get Published, Make More Money, so after I “blurbed” it, I shared the news on social networking sites.
-In each case, I shared an image of my blurb and included a link to more information about the book.
+Knowing this, I “blurbed” Laura Laing’s book, Math for Writers: Tell a Better Story, Get Published, Make More Money, to give it a social proof boost.
+Then I shared my endorsement on social networking sites using an image of my blurb and including a link to the book’s sales page.

 To help provide the author with social proof, I shared my blurb on the back of “Math for Writers” with my social networks.